godotengine/godot-docs/classes/class_textedit.rst

 - |void| **set_language**\ (\ value\: :ref:`String<class_String>`\ )
 - :ref:`String<class_String>` **get_language**\ (\ )

-Language code used for line-breaking and text shaping algorithms, if left empty current locale is used instead.
+Language code used for line-breaking and text shaping algorithms.
+If left empty, the current locale is used instead.

 .. rst-class:: classref-item-separator